 They are the epitome of a true leader and prime role models in their own field of expertise and community here in the UK.
 They might come from different walks of life, but they share the same goals and intentions in helping their fellow countrymen in this foreign land.
 Sharing the true spirit of “Bayanihan”.

 This gathering aims to recognise the outstanding leadership and service to the Filipino communities.
 Together with a mission to build a network of Filipino communities that are committed to helping others in times of need organised by Ms Loralie Canale – Arkless and the Ladies Of All Nations International in London.

-- The special Filipino Awards Night will be held at:
+- The special Filipino Awards Night was held at:

 - Here is the list of Filipino Leaders Awardees:

 - Mentor of the Year

 - Human Rights Champion

 - Outstanding Community Service